MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/troubleshooting-dataflow-issues-connection-to-the-data-source.md

 ms.service: powerquery
 ms.reviewer: v-douklo
 ms.topic: conceptual
-ms.date: 05/25/2020
+ms.date: 12/3/2020
 ms.author: v-douklo
 ---

 # Troubleshooting dataflow issues: Connection to the data source

 When you create a dataflow, sometimes you get an error connecting to the data source.
-This can be because of the gateway, credentials, or other reasons.
+This error can be caused by the gateway, credentials, or other reasons.
 This article explains the most common connection errors and problems, and their resolution.

 ## Error: An on-premises data gateway is required to connect